cx-prog-lang/.github/features/auto_default.md

  - Feature ID: F000

 This feature enables developers to specify the automatic default value for a data type when it is instantiated with the **automatic storage duration** (i.e., local variables).
 The default value is replaced with explicit variable initializations if they exist.
-The default value is referenceable with `default(<type_name>)` so that explicit initializers can be built on top of it.
+The default value is referenceable via `default(<type_name>)` so that explicit initializers can be built on top of it.
 A data type will be left _uninitialized_ as per the legacy C standard if no default value was declared for it.

 ## Syntax